dd9jn/rfc4880bis/crypto-refresh.md

 Each subpacket consists of a subpacket header and a body.
 The header consists of:

-- the subpacket length (1, 2, or 5 octets)
+- The subpacket length (1, 2, or 5 octets)

-- the subpacket type (1 octet)
+- The subpacket type (1 octet)

 and is followed by the subpacket specific data.